andreasmang/andreasmang/README.md

+### Hey there!

-### I am an Assistant Professor at the Department of Mathematics of the University of Houston.
+I am an Assistant Professor at the Department of Mathematics of the University of Houston.
 To find out more visit https://math.uh.edu/~andreas.

 <!--
 **andreasmang/andreasmang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.